Icinga/icinga2/doc/3-monitoring-basics.md

 as host parent relation.
 When dependencies are calculated, not only the immediate parent is taken into account but all parents are inherited.

+Notifications are suppressed if a host or service becomes unreachable.

 A common scenario is the Icinga 2 server behind a router.
 Checking internet access by pinging the Google DNS server `google-dns` is a common method, but